yogo1212/event-magic/README.md

 ## Downsides

-- It's author can't really think of any downsides.
+- Its author can't really think of any downsides.
 That's probably a bad thing.
 - Or it means, he is tired.

 # Websockets